axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 ```

 The "Let's Encrypt"-provided certificate is used for SSL termination.
 With tokyo2020.sapsailing.com aliased in ``/etc/hosts`` to the address of the current master server, this allows accessing ``https://tokyo2020.sapsailing.com:9443`` with all benefits of cookie / session authentication.

+Likewise, ``/etc/nginx/sites-enabled/security-service`` forwards to 127.0.0.1:8889 where a local copy of the security service may be deployed in case the Internet fails.
+In this case, the local port 443 must be forwarded to the NGINX port 9443 instead of security-service.sapsailing.com:443 through tokyo-ssh.sapsailing.com.

 ## AWS Setup